How I feed my family keto meals on only $100 per week. It is possible to eat keto on a budget! I’ll show you exactly what I buy and how much I spend.

 As you can see, I purchased real and whole foods to feed my family for the week.
 I didn’t have to buy Hamburger Helper and Ramen Noodles to feed my family on a budget.
 Eating keto isn’t hard but you do have to be savvy or you will easily double your grocery expenses.

 I obviously did not buy household items in this trip because I didn’t need anything but had I needed it, I would have adjusted as necessary.
-I also didn’t buy a bunch of extra junk or impulse items.
-I didn’t go out of my way to buy speciality items either.
+I also didn’t buy a bunch of extra junk or impulse items and I didn’t go out of my way to buy speciality items either.
 I stuck to my list and my budget.
 As a former shopaholic, if I can do it, you can too!

 If you liked this post, please share on social media!
 You can connect with me @keto_in_pearls on Instagram and on Facebook!